 Suck on it.

-Enjoy it, because it's not going to save your life.
+Enjoy it because it's not going to save your life.

 Wisconsin, same thing.

-You're gonna pay major amounts of increases.
+You're going to pay major amounts of increases.

 Good luck with that.